 Pleated air filters are made of cotton or polyester fibers.
 The pleats in the design increase surface area and do a better job of catching pollutants and particles like pollen, pet dander, mold, and dust than a fiberglass filter does.
 These are slightly more expensive than a fiberglass filter but are more effective.

 HEPA Filters for Your Home

-UV Filters are used in air cleaners and they may be built into the system.
-By using ultraviolet light, they can kill bacteria, viruses and other microorganisms in the air that passes through the light.
+UV Filters are used in air cleaners, and they may be built into the system.
+By using ultraviolet light, they can kill bacteria, viruses, and other microorganisms in the air that pass through the light.
 These filters are not designed for blocking pollutants and large particles, however.
 If you have concerns about poor air quality, a UV filter can help address them.